nyx-project/vyhub-documentation/docs/guide/shop/payment_gateway.md

 ## Credits

-1. In your VyHub instance, create a Credits payment gateway.
+1. In your VyHub instance, create a credits payment gateway.

 Create packets that have `Credits` as reward, so that users can buy credits with real money.
 You will need an other payment gateway for this.

-> A feature to give users credits manually will come soon!
+## Coupons

+> Coupon gateways can be used to manually approve coupons (e.g. paysafecard pins)

+1. In your VyHub instance, create a coupon payment gateway.
+2. After a purchase is made and coupons are entered by the user, the coupons need to be approved under the `confirm purchases` tab on the `shop admin` page.